Words by Lula Criado

-The project developed on several stages.
-However the biggest challenge was to understand in detail the scientific part of the project while you collaborate with scientists who have spent their lives studying their discipline at a such advanced level.
-Of course this dialogue creates gaps in communication but in a parallel way it allows another form of exchange, new ideas to born and new discoveries which are fascinating by both parties involved.
+The project was developed in several stages.
+However, the biggest challenge was to understand in detail the scientific part of the project while collaborating with scientists who have spent their lives studying their discipline at such an advanced level.

-The trial stands in understanding the different working methods in art and science and be ready to break boundaries and construct new worlds.
+The trial stands in understanding the different working methods in art and science and being ready to break boundaries and construct new worlds.

 If you could visit any scientist’s mind, who would it be and why?

 Albert Einstein.
 Even though I admire the work of many scientists such as Marie Curie and Leonardo Da Vinci, I think that Albert Einstein had a very radical still spiritual approach to science, and his method is captivating to me.
 He valued imagination while he did conquest knowledge and his eccentric wonder was dressed by mystery and interest in art and science.

 What is your chief enemy of creativity?

 ‘Knowledge, Discovering, Learning, Perceiving’!
 In this part, I will answer with one of Socrates’ quotations ‘The unexamined life is not worth living’.